HAVE YOU FORGOTTEN ME?

 One October morning, David decided to spend some time with his daughter.
 The Autumn festival arrived in town the last week, so he thought that taking Elisabeth there could be fun.
 He placed Lizzie, as Kate used to call her, in the stroller and headed towards the festival grounds.

-When they arrived to the festival grounds, nobody was around.
+When they arrived at the festival grounds, nobody was around.
 David looked at his watch, it was showing only 8.35 AM.

 “Hmm, maybe we’re too early, Liz,” he said to his daughter, but she probably didn’t pay attention, because she was attracted to the colorful balloons.